yusufRahmatullah/islam/lesson/README.md

 # lesson
-Lessons from various (good) teachers on various topics.
+Lessons on various topics from good teachers.